peterjlambert/petelambert.com/src/site/journal/2019-07-17-sennheiser-momentum-true-wireless-review.md

 However, every single time I use these headphones, at least one of the cons listed above annoys me.
 It does not make for a great experience.
 In fact, I’d say that the great audio is massively outweighed by the absolutely horrible UX.
 My gamble did not pay off and now I’m either stuck using these and not being happy with them, or I’m going to have to start the search again and buy something that brings me joy.

-Basically, I wouldn’t recommend the Sennheiser Momentum True Wireless.
+Basically, I wouldn’t recommend buying the Sennheiser MOMENTUM True Wireless.